 |Year||Number of Program Graduates||Number of first-time takers||Number of first-time test takers who passed the exam||Percentage of first-time test takers who passed the exam|

-Effective the first quarter of 2014, the NBCOT results for 2013 and beyond will be directly available online at the following website: https://secure.nbcot.org/data/schoolstats.aspx.
+The NBCOT board examination results of NSU new graduates of the MOT program for 2013 and beyond are directly available online at the following website: